KxSystems/docs/docs/ml/automl/ug/options.md

-funcs       Functions to be applied for feature extraction gs          Grid search function and no. of folds/percentage of data in validation set hld         Size of the testing set on which the final model is tested hp          Type of hyperparameter search to perform rs          Random search function and no. of folds/percentage of data in validation set saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks
+funcs       Functions to be applied for feature extraction gs          Grid search function and no. of folds/percentage of data in validation set hld         Size of the testing set on which the final model is tested hp          Type of hyperparameter search to perform - `grid`random`sobol rs          Random search function and no. of folds/percentage of data in validation set saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks